malonitest/zpaweb/SEO-AI-SEARCH-STRATEGY.md

 - Missing comparison, regional, and use case content

 **2. Author System**
-- Martin Pražák mentioned but no dedicated author page
+- Single author/guarantor: Rostislav Sikora
-- Need author archive pages
+- Maintain a dedicated author page and consistent byline across all articles
-- Need more author bios and credentials
+- Keep credentials and bio consistent for E-E-A-T

 **3. Internal Linking**
 - Blog article links to non-existent articles